api3dao/oev-docs/docs/oev-searchers/in-depth/oev-auctioneer.md

 After the auction winner is awarded, they are expected to fulfill their duties by paying for the awarded OEV bid.
-After they've made the transaction on the target chain, they are expected to report the fulfillment back to the OEV Network to get part of their collateral released.
+After they've made the transaction on the target chain, they are expected to report the fulfillment back to the OEV Network to get their collateral released.
+Auction winners are advised to wait a sufficient time for the transaction to reach enough finality on the target chain.

 Auctioneer periodically queries the OEV Network logs for such events by doing the following:

 1. Fetch all logs regarding fulfillments for a sufficient time period - AwardedBid, ReportedFulfillment, ConfirmedFulfillment and